 However, for this to materialise, India’s investment climate must undergo significant improvements.
-The 2016 World Bank’s ‘Doing Business Report’ – a report analysing the ease of doing business in selected countries - ranks India at an unimpressive position of 130, and highlights the considerable bureaucracy and red tape that affects those undertaking commercial activities in the country.
-Bureaucracy presents opportunities for corruption and this correlation is confirmed by Transparency International’s Corruption Perception Index, which gives India a score of 40 out of 100 in 2016.
+The 2018 World Bank’s ‘Doing Business Report’ – a report analysing the ease of doing business in selected countries - ranks India at position 100 out of 190 countries.
+The report names also several measures undertaken by the Indian government to facilitate starting a business fast and easier, mostly through digital tools.
+These online tools were introduced to reduce bureaucracy, which presents opportunities for corruption.
+In 2017, Transparency International’s Corruption Perception Index gives India a score of 40 out of 100.

 The Alliance for Integrity has been active since 2013 in India.
 India was the first country where the Alliance for Integrity was active in.
 The activities in India already started in November 2013 with a pilot phase that lasted a year.
 During that pilot phase the Alliance for Integrity, in cooperation with the Confederation of Indian Industry and the Federation of German Industries, conducted a survey among senior management with experience in anti-corruption compliance, of companies operating in India.
 Read the whole survey.
 Moreover, compliance trainings were conducted throughout the year.
 The Alliance for Integrity in India is located in New Delhi.
 Beside the tasks of all the country offices, such as awareness raising and capacity building, the initiative aims to develop a compliance handbook for senior management which will be presented later in 2016.

 The Advisory Group India was established in November 2015.
 The Advisory Group India is comprised of the following members: